Information for Prospective Postdocs

 - Experience in communicating research to public audiences or peers.

-- First-author publications at peer-reviewed journals or conferences on the topics of machine learning, deep learning, and/or RF circuit.
+- First-author publications at peer-reviewed journals or conferences on the topics of RF circuits.

-We are particularly interested in independent and self-motivated individuals who work well both individually and as part of a larger team.
-If you are interested in this position, please email me your latest CV with the names and contact information of at least three references.
+We are particularly interested in independent and self-motivated individuals who work well both individually and as part of a team.
+If you are interested in this position, please directly email me your latest CV along with the names and contact information of at least two references.

 Information for Prospective Students